markovmodel/adaptivemd/README.md

 A Python framework to run adaptive MD simulations using Markov State Model (MSM) analysis on HPC resources.

+- See below for a simple installation
+- Configure & run `install_admd.sh` to deploy on HPC or cluster

 The generation of MSMs requires a huge amount of trajectory data to be analyzed.
 In most cases this leads to an enhanced understanding of the dynamics of the system, which can be used to make decisions about collecting more data to